DataDog/dd-sdk-reactnative/docs/crash_reporting.md

 -   dSYMs for your iOS native code
 -   Proguard mapping files if you have enabled code obfuscation for your Android native code

-To set your project up to send the symbolication files automatically, run `npx @datadog/react-native-wizard`.
+To set your project up to send the symbolication files automatically, run `npx datadog-react-native-wizard`.

 See the wizard [official documentation][13] for options.

-## Alternatives to `@datadog/react-native-wizard`
+## Alternatives to `datadog-react-native-wizard`

-If using `@datadog/react-native-wizard` did not succeed or if you don't want to upload your symbolication files automatically on each release, follow the next steps to symbolicate crash reports.
+If using `datadog-react-native-wizard` did not succeed or if you don't want to upload your symbolication files automatically on each release, follow the next steps to symbolicate crash reports.

 ### Upload JavaScript source maps on iOS builds